-Fractions' specificity in the detection of anti-SARS-CoV-2 antibodies was determined via Enzyme-Linked Immunosorbent Assay (ELISA).
-Accordingly, all fractions were 1:10 diluted in coating buffer for coating lug of each fraction in ELISA microtiter plates (SPL life sciences, Gyeonggi-do, Korea, Republic), and incubated at 4°C, overnight.
+Fractions' specificity in the detection of anti-SARS-CoV-2 antibodies was determined via ELISA.
+Accordingly, all fractions were diluted in coating buffer for coating 1 μg of each fraction in ELISA microtiter plates (SPL life sciences, Gyeonggi-do, Korea, Republic), and incubated at 4°C, overnight.
 Thereafter, the wells were washed with BPST buffer (PBS plus tween 20).
-Blocking was performed with 4% skim milk (Merck, Darmstadt city, Germany) in PBS buffer at room temperature for 2 hrs.
-Following, after 3 times washing of the wells with PBST, 100μl of 1:50 and 1:10 dilution of positive serum samples from COVID-19 patients were added to each well, separately.
-Then, the plate was incubated at room temperature for 1hrs. and washed with PBST.
-HRP conjugated anti-Human antibody (100μl) was added to each well in 1:2000 dilution.
-Following 1hrs. incubation at room temperature, reactions were developed by adding 75μl of TMB (3, 3', 5, 5'tetramethyl benzidine) (IDvet, Grabels, France) as a substrate.
+Blocking was performed with 4% skim milk (Merck, Darmstadt city, Germany) in PBS buffer at room temperature for 2 hours.
+Following, after 3 times washing of the wells with PBST, 100 $\mu$ L of 1:50 and 1:10 dilution of positive serum samples from COVID-19 patients were added to each well, separately.
+Then, the plate was incubated at room temperature for 1 hour. and washed with PBST.
+HRP conjugated anti-Human antibody (100 μL) was added to each well in 1:2000 dilution.
+Following 1 hour. incubation at room temperature, reactions were developed by adding 75 $\mu$ L of TMB (3, 3', 5, 5'- tetramethyl benzidine) (IDvet, Grabels, France) as a substrate.
 Finally, the reactions were stopped by adding the sulfuric acid 2M (Merck, Darmstadt city, Germany).
-It should be noted that along with these samples, PBS buffer and serum samples (which were negative for COVID-19) were used as the negative control.
-An ELISA microtiter plate reader (AccuReader, Metertech Inc., Taipei, Taiwan) was used to determine the absorbance at 450nm.
+It should be noted that along with these samples, PBS buffer and negative serum samples were used as the negative control.
+An ELISA microtiter plate reader (AccuReader, Metertech Inc., Taipei, Taiwan) was used to determine the absorbance at 450 nm.

-2. Injection of the purified antigen into rat
+Injection of the purified antigen into rat

-In order to prepare the pAbs, the eight Wistar rats (6-7 weeks old) were used and fed regularly on a commercial diet.11 All stages of work, including immunization and blood collection, were performed according to the ethical principles for laboratory animals.
+In order to prepare the pAbs, the eight Wistar rats (6-7 weeks old) were used and fed regularly on a commercial diet.
+All stages of work, including immunization and blood collection, were performed according to the ethical principles for laboratory animals.
 Moreover, 2 rats were considered as a blank group and a mixture of sterile PBS (instead of antigen) with adjuvant was injected into them.
-An emulsion of 100 μ g of antigen with Montanide ISA70 adjuvant was used for the first immunization of test group and injected subcutaneously (s.c.) and intra-peritoneal (IP).^{25,26} Booster immunizations were performed subcutaneously by 50μg of antigen emulsified with Montanide ISA70 adjuvant.26 Overall, 4 injections were performed, and the interval of each booster was about 10 days.20
+An emulsion of 100 μg of antigen with Montanide ISA 70 adjuvant was used for the first immunization of test group and it was injected subcutaneously (s.c.) and intra-peritoneal (IP).
+Booster immunizations were performed subcutaneously by 50μg of antigen emulsified with Montanide ISA70 adjuvant.
+Overall, 4 injections were performed, and the interval of each booster was about 10 days.

-3. Blood collection and investigation of the antibody titer by ELISA
+Blood collection and investigation of the antibody titer by ELISA

-By ending the injections, anesthesia was performed using Xylazine (Alfasan, Woerden, Netherlands): ketamine (BREMER Pharma, Warburg, Germany) (3:1 v/v) in the appropriate amount of sterile PBS, and the blood was collected from the tail of the immunized and blank rats.
-The collected blood samples (without any anti-coagulant agents) were placed at 4°C for 12hrs. and was allowed to clotting in cold, for serum preparation.
-Then, centrifugation was performed at 5000 rpm for 10 min; the gathered serums were collected and stored at -20°C until the assay time.^{10,24,25}
+By ending the injections, anesthesia was performed using xylazine (Alfasan, Woerden, the Netherlands): ketamine (BREMER Pharma, Warburg, Germany) (3:1 v/v) in the appropriate amount of sterile PBS, and the blood was collected from the tail of the immunized and blank rats.
+The collected blood samples (without any anticoagulant agents) were placed at 4°C for 12 hours. and was allowed to clotting in cold, for serum preparation.
+Then, centrifugation was performed at 5000 rpm for 10 minutes; the gathered serums were collected and stored at $-20^{\circ}$ C until the assay time.